alexwang-data/Luxury-Housing-and-the-Geography-of-Inequality-in-New-York-City/README.md

 # Luxury-Housing-and-the-Geography-of-Inequality-in-New-York-City

 ## 🕵️ Overview

+HI!
+Thanks for stopping by.
+I'm still building this repository - please check back soon.

 **Reseach Question:**
 Is the luxury housing market concentrated in socioeconomically vulnerable neighborhoods in New York City?